 For the past ten years, a PSTC postdoctoral fellow has been funded each year by the NICHD.
 The two-year position allows fellows to spend part of their time working independently and part of their time working collaboratively with one or more mentors from among the PSTC's faculty associates.
 The PSTC's NICHD postdoctoral fellows have had great success in securing positions following their time at the Center.

 Rupcic is an legal and medical anthropologist who investigates social categories of harm.
 Through ethnographic attention to everyday practices of remedy and redress, she explores the intersection of gender, ethnicity and violence.

 Steenland is a health scientist with training in epidemiology, health economics, econometrics, and impact evaluation.
 Her research uses econometric methods to evaluate maternal and reproductive health programs and policies in sub-Saharan Africa and in the U.S.

 Elyse Singer is an assistant professor of Anthropology at the University of Oklahoma.
 She is a qualitative medical anthropologist whose research centers on reproductive health, human rights, bioethics, gender, and citizenship.

 Miller is an assistant professor of Anthropology at Muhlenberg College.
 He is a cultural and medical anthropologist whose research examines the intersections of gender, sexuality, kinship, civil society, and health in China.

-Fenelon is an assistant professor in the Department of Health Services Administration in the School of Public Health at the University of Maryland.
+Fenelon is Assistant Professor of Public Policy and Sociology and an Affiliate Member of the Population Research Institute at Penn State University.
 His main research interests focus on health disparities, population health, health policy, and methods.

 Maes is an assistant professor of Anthropology at Oregon State University.
 He is a biocultural medical anthropologist interested in links between health workers, health policy, and health outcomes.